 Publications are the lifeblood of the Lens Protocol.
-They are all of the original content, comments, and mirrors produced by creators, curators, and users alike.
-Publications come in three primary types: posts, comments, and mirrors.
-Posts are the base object, with mirror and comment providing additional functionality.
-To learn more about Mirrors and Comments please go to their respective documentation pages.
+They are all of the original content, comments, quotes and mirrors produced by creators, curators, and users alike.
+Publications come in four primary types: posts, comments, quotes and mirrors.
+Posts are the base object, with mirror, quote and comment providing additional functionality.
+To learn more about Mirrors, Quotes and Comments please go to their respective documentation pages.

 Publications are posted directly to a user's ProfileNFTs; this ensures that all content created by a user remains user-owned and in their wallet.
 Publications are NOT NFT's.